 Employing a doctor without the requisite medical qualifications would be a more obvious example of Article 2 becoming engaged but there is a wide range of different and potentially complex scenarios where Article 2 might be engaged.

 Article 2 Inquests should enable the Coroner and the Deceased’s family to ask wider reaching questions to find out how the death happened and in what circumstances.
-Defendant Hospital trusts may try to resist Article 2 Inquests to limit the scope of the Coroner’s Inquest given that this may leave them open to public criticism and scrutiny as well as laying the foundations for Fatal Claims for compensation.
-Legal Aid funding may also be available to secure legal representation at Article 2 Inquests.
-Click here for information about this.
+Defendant Hospital trusts may try to resist Article 2 Inquests to limit the scope of the Coroner’s Inquest given that this may leave them open to public criticism and scrutiny as well as laying the foundations for Fatal Claims for compensation. .

 What happens at the Inquest?

 The family and other interested persons will attend the Coroner’s Court, which looks like a typical Court-room, with the Coroner sitting at the front of the room.

 The Coroner will then investigate the cause of someone’s death with the help of the family, their legal advocates (sometimes including specialist barristers) and independent medical experts that the Coroner might have instructed to provide their opinion on how the death was caused.
-The Coroner and advocates are usually allowed to ask questions of these experts to help understand the cause of death.
+The Coroner and advocates are usually allowed to ask questions of these experts to help understand the death.

 What types of conclusions can a Coroner make?

 At the end of the Inquest, the Coroner gives their view, known as a Conclusion.
-Click here to visit out specialist Inquest team’s page explaining what these are.
+Visit our specialist page explaining what these are.